camerahacks/lightroom-macro-pad/README.md

     def macros():
         # This is where you add the list of macros for this mode
-        # add as many macros as the number of macro buttons/switches
+        # add as many macros as the number of buttons/switches
-        return [
-                oneToOneZoom,
-                goPrevious,
-                increaseFlag,
-                decreaseFlag,
-                goNext,
-                nothing
-                ]
+        return [grid, increaseFlag, oneToOneZoom, goPrevious, decreaseFlag, goNext]
 ```

 The ```macros()``` method is a list of ```macro``` classes.
 List position 0 is triggered by button 0, list position 1 by button 1, and so on...